Top 10 Best Laptops For Music Production

 - RAM – You need more RAM for VST intensive production.
 I recommend a minimum of 8GB.

 Of course, things such as battery life for making music on the go, available storage space to store your samples or available ports are important as well.
-But there’s often workarounds for those.
+But there are often workarounds for those.

 Let’s get started.

-To be honest, the Macbook Pro 2016 model with touch model isn’t bad.
-The reason I didn’t feature it here is because you’ll need more ports on a laptop for music production.
-The 2016 model does not have enough ports without using a dongle.
+Hey, what about the latest Macbook Pro?
+To be honest, the current MacBook Pro model with the touch bar isn’t bad.
+The reason I didn’t feature it here is that of the need for more ports on a laptop for music production.
+The current model does not have enough ports without using a dongle.